 Slippery Elm is reportedly also beneficial to those with bronchitis as it soothes and moistens mucus membranes of the nose, eases sore throat and cough, which are symptoms of bronchitis.

 Since many experts think it causes extra mucus production in the gastrointestinal tract, Slippery Elm may protect the tract from ulcers due to excess acid.

 How to Take

 Slippery Elm is available in the form of tablets, capsules, and lozenges.
-Here are some of the ways to take Slippery Elm.
+Here are some of

 - Use finely powdered inner bark for soothing teas and a more coarse-ground bark for poultices.